EnricoCorsaro/Background/tutorials/README.md

 7. An input threshold for the high-frequency region.
 This can be used as a low-pass filter in case the user is not interested in fitting all the data above this given frequency.
 It can be useful for cases where the dataset extends well beyond the region where solar-like oscillations are expected (say above 6 muHz).
 Setting this threshold will help in speeding up the computation.
 It has to be specified in muHz.
 The default input is 0.0, meaning that no threshold is used.
 8. The flag for the Principal Component Analysis (PCA).
 PCA is a dimensional projection technique to help in reducing the effective number of dimensions (or free parameters) during the fitting process.
 For activating this option, set this flag to 1.
 The default value that we recommend for the background fitting is 0, meaning that PCA is not activated.
 This is because the background parameters exhibit strong correlations and a reduction in the effective number of dimensions can be dangerous and yield bad fitting results.

-Once the computation is completed, you can plot the results with Python by using the suite provided in the file `background.py` of the tutorials folder.
+Once the computation is completed, one can plot the results with Python by using the suite provided in the file `background.py` of the tutorials folder.
 Please make sure that all paths set inside the Python routines match correctly with your actual working paths for Background.
 For producing the actual plot of the background fit follow the guidelines below:
 1. Move the file `Background/tutorials/background.py` into `Background/results/python/` (create this folder if you don’t have one already)
 2. Go to `Background/results/python` and open a python prompt (e.g. IPython)
 3. In the python prompt execute the commands